neo-project/docs/docs/en-us/exchange/client.md

 - Provides APIs to retrieve blockchain data from nodes.
 The interfaces are provided through  [JSON-RPC](http://www.jsonrpc.org/specification)，and the underlying communications use HTTP/HTTPS protocols.

-  To start a node which provides RPC service, enter the following command under the NEO-CLI directory：
+  To start a node which provides RPC service, enter the following command under the Neo-CLI directory：

   ```
   dotnet neo-cli.dll --rpc